gjtorikian/html-proofer/README.md

 `img` elements:

-* Whether all your images have alt tags
+* Whether all your images have alt attributes
 * Whether your internal image references are not broken
 * Whether external images are showing
 * Whether your images are HTTP